Norah Jones: Additional projects and collaborations

 Jones recorded a Christmas duet, "Home for the Holidays", with Cyndi Lauper.

 As a tribute to Steve Jobs, Jones performed a live three-song set at the Apple Campus in October 2011.
 It included "Nearness of You", "Painter Song", and Bob Dylan's "Forever Young".
 Forever Young was performed in honor of Jobs, because "he liked Bob Dylan".

 Jones collaborated with Family Guy creator Seth MacFarlane on his Grammy-nominated 2011 debut studio album Music Is Better Than Words on the song "Two Sleepy People".
 Jones also had a cameo appearance in MacFarlane's 2012 feature film Ted.
 Additionally for the film, she collaborated with MacFarlane and Family Guy composer Walter Murphy on the song "Everybody Needs a Best Friend", recorded on the motion picture soundtrack album and nominated for the Academy Award for Best Original Song.
 Jones would later collaborate with MacFarlane on his second studio album Holiday for Swing on the song "Little Jack Frost Get Lost".

 Jones sang "It Came Upon Midnight Clear", "Silent Night" and "Pooping Log (Caga Tió)" on the Holiday Special 2011 of Anthony Bourdain: No Reservations.

 In September 2012, she appeared in "30 Songs/30 Days" to support Half the Sky: Turning Oppression into Opportunity for Women Worldwide, a multi-platform media project inspired by Nicholas Kristof and Sheryl WuDunn's book.

 Jones is featured on Robert Glasper's 2013 album Black Radio 2, singing "Let It Ride".

 In October 2013, it was revealed that Jones and Green Day front man Billie Joe Armstrong would be releasing a duets LP.
 The album, consisting of covers from the Everly Brothers' album Songs Our Daddy Taught Us, was titled Foreverly and released on November 25, 2013.

 Jones collaborated with her half-sister, Anoushka Shankar, on Shankar's album Traces of You, released on October 22, 2013.
 She contributed vocals to three songs on the album.

 Jones recorded an album with her country music project, an all-female trio called Puss n Boots, which consists of Jones, Sasha Dobson and Catherine Popper.
 The album, titled No Fools, No Fun, was released on July 15, 2014, through Blue Note Records.

 In 2014, Jones played with her label-mates including Jason Moran, John Patitucci, Brian Blade and Wayne Shorter in celebration of the 75th anniversary of Blue Note Records in the Concert Hall of John F. Kennedy Center for the Performing Arts.
-Later, Jones joined Mavis Staples for two songs at the Newport Folk Festival to celebrate Staples' 75th birthday.
+Later, Jones joined Mavis Staples for two songs at the Newport Folk Festival to celebrate Staples's 75th birthday.